telerik/fiddler-everywhere-docs/knowledge-base/setup-ca-electron-ubuntu.md

 ---
-title: Setup the Fiddler certificate for Electron applications on Ubuntu
+title: Setting Up the Root Certificate for Electron Applications on Ubuntu
-description: Electron applications CA management is different from the operating system CA management used by default by Fiddler.
-This article explains how to set up the CA for electron applications (like MSTeams) so that they could get the FIddler certificate (for HTTPS capturing).
+description: "Learn how to set up the CA for Electron applications (like MSTeams) so that they can get the certificate for HTTPS capturing of the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: ubuntu-ca-electron
 publish: true